malvikasharan/APRICOT/README.md

 ####APRICOT libraries

 APRICOT is implemented in Python as a standalone and is executable on Unix systems.

+1) Install git and pip locally, if uninstalled on your system via `apt-get install pip git`.

-The git-repository for APRICOT can be [downloaded manually](https://github.com/malvikasharan/APRICOT/archive/master.zip) or locally cloned:
+2) The git-repository for APRICOT can be [downloaded manually](https://github.com/malvikasharan/APRICOT/archive/master.zip) or locally cloned:

 `````
 $ git clone https://github.com/malvikasharan/APRICOT.git
 `````

-Get the required python modules via pip
+3) Get the required python modules via pip
 ````
 pip3 install --user bio-apricot
 ````
-Test it quickly (without really installing the entire software)
+4) Test it quickly (without really installing the entire software)

 ````
 cp APRICOT/shell_scripts/run_example.sh .